greatroboticslab/MTSUJaguarRobot/README.md

 4. **Control the robot**:
    - **Ctrl+click** the provided link: `http://127.0.0.1:5014`
    - Use WASD keys to control
+5. **Auto-Capture**:
+   -Press the camera button
+   -Press the photo button
+   -To stop capturing press the photo button again

 **That's it!
 No setup required on previously configured machines.**